Vitiligo or White Patches on Skin

 - Bandage will be applied to the treated region

 - Some patients experience pain and pain killers can be used in that case.

 - There will be bruising, swelling and redness

 - The bandage will then be removed after a few days

 Repigmentation is oboserved

-Vitiligo Treatment by Melanocyte Transplantation
+Vitiligo Treatment in India by Melanocyte Transplantation

 Other Possible Vitiligo Treatments

 This technique requires great skills to avoid major scarring and other complications.
 Split thickness grafts are performed as the doctor may find necessary

 A blister is produced in the normal region and then transferred to the affected region after intensive cleaning of the skin.
 This method is time-consuming, meaning that it is suitable in case of small damaged regions